 Below is a brief description of the research I am involved in.

-Climate models commonly use a Visco-Plastic sea ice rheology as a model of internal stresses arising from floe interactions.
+Climate models commonly use a Viscous-Plastic sea ice rheology as a model of internal stresses arising from floe interactions.
 However, its treatment of ice as a continuous medium only applies at scales sufficiently large for floe interactions to have meaningful statistics, O(100 km) and larger.
 At smaller scales, which are critically important for ice-ocean interactions, individual floe dynamics dominate, and continuous rheology models are inadequate.
 I am working on a concept of a new Lagrangian ice floe model that will explicitly simulate interactions between individual floes that have realistic shapes without assuming continuous rheology.
 The model will consist of mechanical and thermodynamic components, giving the advantage of direct comparisons and validations against on-sight and satellite floe observations.

 Video: a prototype of an ice floe model that simulates elastic interactions between floes driven by eddying ocean currents (see if you can catch some bugs in the video).
 In addition to shape-conserving interactions, the future versions of the model will include floe mergers during thermodynamic growth and ridging, as well as fractures leading to the creation of new smaller floes.
 Achieving realistic sea ice mechanics will be the cornerstone of the floe model.

 Global warming with its strong polar amplification resulted in a substantial reduction of the Arctic sea ice thickness and concentration.
 As a result, both mechanical and thermodynamic sea ice - ocean interactions have strengthened and lead to enhanced footprints of ocean eddies in sea ice characteristics.
 The 'turbulent' sea ice, i.e. carrying signatures of ocean eddies and filaments, is evident during summer seasons for concentrations less than about 60%.